-The University of Vienna's cross-faculty research specialisations reflect the outstanding achievements of excellent academics who have received international prizes (such as an ERC grant) and project funding.
-Cross-faculty research specialisations develop dynamically on the basis of defined criteria and allow the University of Vienna to focus on current issues in research.
+The University of Vienna's cross-faculty research specialisations reflect the outstanding achievements of excellent researchers who have re ceived international awards (such as an ERC grant) and project funding.
+Cross-faculty research specialisations develop dynamically on the basis of defined criteria and allow the University of Vienna to set new priorities in research.